 How much a credit card reward point is worth depends on how it is redeemed.
 The best way to figure out your credit card point value is to do the math: take the dollar value of whatever you're redeeming rewards points for and divide it by the number of points needed to get it.

-You can typically redeem your credit card rewards points for airfare, hotels, car rentals, gift cards, shopping, statement credits, and more.
-Calculating the worth of your credit card points will help you stay smart when you redeem them!
+You may be able to redeem your credit card rewards points for airfare, hotels, car rentals, gift cards, shopping, statement credits, and more.
+Check your card’s rewards policy to see all of your options for points redemption.

 What is a credit card rewards rate?

 A credit card rewards rate is the number of points you'll earn for every dollar spent.
 Many rewards points credit cards are designed to help you earn rewards points faster with accelerators on certain categories.
 Some rewards points credit cards are designed to help you accrue more credit card reward points at higher rates in certain categories like travel so you can redeem them faster.
-For instance, Citi Prestige lets you earn 5x points on Air Travel.
-Some other cards may earn 3x points on flights.
+For instance, with the Citi Premier® Card you earn 3X points on restaurants, supermarkets, gas stations, air travel and hotels.

 When do credit card reward points make sense?